-Understanding the difference between a divorce and an annulment is important if you are considering separating from your spouse.
-To divorce legally your marriage must be valid.
-A divorce will handle all divorce related issues decided by the court such as the division of community property, child custody and support, and other financial issues.
+Understanding the difference between a divorce and an annulment is essential if you consider separating from your spouse.
+To divorce legally, your marriage must be valid.
+A divorce will handle all divorce-related issues decided by the court, such as the division of community property, child custody and support, and other financial matters.

 On the other hand, an annulment is a declaration that the marriage was never valid in the first place.
 It will void out the marriage, treating it like it never existed.
-Many people are under the impression that if you have been married less than a year you can annul your marriage.
-However, the length of your marriage is not a ground to annul the marriage and there are certain grounds for asking the court to grant your annulment that must exist.
+Many people are under the impression that if you have been married less than a year, you can annul your marriage.
+However, the length of your marriage is not a ground to annul the marriage, and there are specific grounds for asking the court to grant your annulment that must exist.

-To file for an annulment you must be eligible for one, which are any marriages that are considered void or voidable.
-Void marriages are illegal marriages, to begin with, and were never recognized by the state of Texas.
+To file for an annulment, you must be eligible for one of many marriages considered void or voidable.
+Void marriages are illegal marriages, to begin with, and were never recognized by Texas.
 Examples of void marriages can include marriage between close family members.
 In Texas, it is illegal to be married to a close relative.
 Examples of close relative relationships include brother and sister, aunt and nephew, uncle and niece, and ancestor and descendant.
-In a brother and sister relationship, this can apply to relationships where brother and sister are related by whole blood, half blood, and even adoption.
+In a brother and sister relationship, this can apply to relationships where brother and sister are related by whole blood, half-blood, and even adoption.

-One might also be eligible for an annulment if your marriage took place within 30 days of a spouse’s previous divorce.
-You must prove that your spouse concealed the divorce and that you had no knowledge about the spouse’s previous marriage or divorce.
+One might also be eligible for an annulment if your marriage occurred within 30 days of a spouse's previous divorce.
+You must prove that your spouse concealed the divorce and that you had no knowledge about the spouse's previous marriage or divorce.
 It is a requirement that the divorce has occurred within 30 days before the current marriage.
 Also, an annulment action must be brought before the first anniversary of your marriage, and you must show that you have not lived with your spouse since finding out about the prior marriage or divorce.
-Likewise, if you marry someone who is already married to a third party you can file to annul your marriage.
+Likewise, if you marry someone already married to a third party, you can file to annul your marriage.

-Lastly, your marriage will a voidable marriage if you got married within 72 hours after obtaining your marriage license.
+Lastly, your marriage will become a voidable marriage if you get married within 72 hours after obtaining your marriage license.
 If you are filing for an annulment, it must be done within 30 days after your marriage.

-If a spouse has used force, duress, or fraud to induce the marriage you are eligible for an annulment.
-You should not live with your spouse once you become aware of the fraud or after the force or duress has ended.
+If a spouse has used force, duress, or fraud to induce the marriage, you are eligible for an annulment.
+It would help if you did not live with your spouse once you become aware of the fraud or after the force or coercion has ended.

-If one spouse is not mentally competent to enter a marriage this is another ground for annulment.
-There are many examples of people marrying under the influence of alcohol or drugs making them lack the ability to consent to a marriage.
-You must prove that you were mentally incapacitated at the time of the marriage and that you have not lived with your spouse when you gained the ability to recognize and consent to the marriage.
-If you are requesting an annulment based on your spouse’s mental incapacity, you will need to prove that you were unaware of the mental incapacity at the time of the marriage.
+If one spouse is not mentally competent to enter a marriage, this is another ground for annulment.
+There are many examples of people marrying under the influence of alcohol or drugs, making them unable to consent to a marriage.
+You must prove that you were mentally incapacitated at the time of the marriage and that you had not lived with your spouse when you gained the ability to recognize and consent to the marriage.
+If you are requesting an annulment based on your spouse's mental incapacity, you will need to prove that you were unaware of the mental incapacity at the time of the marriage.

 Other grounds for a voidable marriage are impotence, such as erectile dysfunction.
-If either spouse concealed the fact, they were impotent at the time of marriage, the other spouse must present evidence to prove they hid so to be granted an annulment.
-It is almost on the spouse seeking the annulment to prove they were unaware of their spouse’s impotence at the time of marriage, and that you have not lived with your spouse since becoming aware of the impotency.
+If either spouse concealed that they were impotent at marriage, the other spouse must present evidence to prove they hid to be granted an annulment.
+It is almost on the spouse seeking the annulment to prove they were unaware of their spouse's impotence at the time of marriage and that you have not lived with your spouse since becoming aware of the impotence.

-In a divorce, there is a 60-day required waiting period for your divorce to be finalized, but in an annulment, there is no required waiting period.
-However, you will have to factor in that it won’t be able to be done right away because it will need to be scheduled in a court to go before the judge.
-Depending on the court’s schedule this could take anywhere from weeks to months.
+In a divorce, there is a 60-day required waiting period for your divorce to be finalized, but in an annulment, there is no mandatory waiting period.
+However, you will have to factor in that it won't be done right away because it will need to be scheduled in court to go before the judge.
+Depending on the court's schedule, this could take anywhere from weeks to months.
 In an annulment

-Knowing the statutory grounds for an annulment will give you some insight on if your marriage is eligible for an annulment.
-It is also important to know just what will be covered within the divorce proceeding since anything about children will be a separate cause of action.
-Lastly, if you do not qualify for an annulment under one of these grounds you will still be able to file for a regular divorce or attempt to declare your marriage void.
+Knowing the statutory grounds for an annulment will give you insight into whether your marriage is eligible for an annulment.
+It is also essential to know just what will be covered within the divorce proceeding since anything about children will be a separate cause of action.
+Lastly, if you do not qualify for an annulment under one of these grounds, you will still be able to file for a regular divorce or attempt to declare your marriage void.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"